8 Silent Signs Stress Is Making You Sick

 You thought acne was a distant teenage nightmare, but if your face is suddenly a mess of pimples, stress might be causing your breakouts.
 When you’re stressed, your body pumps out more hormones, like cortisol, which causes skin glands to produce more oil.
 This excess oil can get trapped inside hair follicles, along with dirt and dead skin cells, producing pimples, according to Healthline.com.

 WHAT TO DO: Topical creams containing benzoyl peroxide or salicylic acid can clear up acne if applied regularly.
 For a more natural approach, wash your face with green tea or dab on some pure aloe.
 Their antibacterial properties can promote healing.
-Find out what the acne on every part of your body is trying to tell you.
+Find out what your acne says about you.

 Your brain feels fuzzy